Evan-Moss/pdiot/Labs/Week 4 Lab.md

 This week we will introduce you to the mBed platform and development environment.

 You will start programming the Nordic Cube using the NRF board as an interface.
 Your task will be to establish a connection between your app and the Nordic Cube using BLE.
+Note that the terms 'Thingy' and 'Nordic Cube' are used interchangeably throughout the tutorial.

 # Installing the toolchain
 You will need the following software to program and debug your cube: